REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Introduction

 Section \ref{sec:model} develops the statistical model for the residual star light and different noise contributions.
-Around this model, section \ref{sec:recons} builds a reconstruction method that extracts and deconvolves the component of interest: the multi-spectral image of the disk that surrounds the star.
-Results on several ASDI sequences obtained by the SPHERE-IFS instrument at the VLT are presented in section \ref{sec:results}.
+Building on this model, Sect. \ref{sec:recons} presents a reconstruction method that jointly extracts and deconvolves the component of interest: the multi-spectral image of the disk surrounding the target star.
+Section \ref{sec:results} showcases reconstruction results on several ASDI sequences obtained with the VLT/SPHERE instrument.
+Additionally, Sect. \ref{sec:unmixing_ps_disk} describes an iterative method to unmix the contribution of candidate point-like sources from the circumstellar disk.
+Finally, Sect. \ref{sec:conclusion} draws the conclusions of this work.